 Focus/Scope of Report:

 Several reviewers raised questions about whether the Committee had stayed within the assigned scope of the report.
-(Reviewer E, pp. 3-4; Among these reviewers, some raised questions about whether important value questions about the purposes or justifications for imprisonment could properly be included in this report, and if so, whether those issues were handled well.
-We will look at this issue immediately below.
+(Reviewer E, pp. 3-4; Reviewer J, p.
+1; Reviewer L, p.
+1)Among these reviewers, some raised questions about whether important value questions about the purposes or justifications for imprisonment could properly be included in this report, and if so, whether those issues were handled well.
+We will look at this issue below.

 Other reviewers, however, raised a more technical issue about the scope of the report.
 The mandate was to focus on the growth in incarceration and its causes.
 But, as Reviewer E noted, the concept of incarceration moves around in the report.
-(Reviewer E, p.3; Reviewer J, p. )The narrowest definition is all those individuals who are in prisons or jails serving sentences for criminal offenses.
+(Reviewer E, p.3) The narrowest definition is all those individuals who are in prisons or jails serving sentences for criminal offenses.
 A slightly broader definition would include those who are in jail or under state constraint because they have been persuasively accused of a crime, but have not yet been convicted.
 An even broader definition would include those have been released from jails or prisons after conviction, but are still under supervision through probation and parole; and those whose punishment included no prison or jail time, but are now under probation supervision.
 It could also include (either as a separate category, or as part of the category of those on probation and parole) those who are enrolled in “alternatives to incarceration” that may include halfway houses, or other forms of supervision and shelter.
 And, it could include those who have been confined in juvenile correctional facilities, halfway houses, or probation and parole.

-This might seem like a quibble, but since the concept of growth in the incarcerated population is central to the report as both a phenomenon to be explained, and as a cause of good or bad social consequences, a certain amount of precision in definition, and consistency in usage would be important.
+This might seem like a quibble, but since the concept of growth in the incarcerated population is central to the report as both a phenomenon to be explained and as a cause of good or bad social consequences, a certain amount of precision in definition, and consistency in usage would be important.
 This is also analytically important for two different reasons.

 First, when one is looking at what is described as the growth of incarceration in the narrowest terms, one of the important causal factors shaping that variable is both the presence of alternatives to incarceration in responding to convicted offenders: the more alternative forms of supervision for convicted offenders, the smaller the fraction of all convicted offenders who will end up in the narrowest definition of incarceration.
-(See Reviewer C on the impact of limited alternative responses to convicted offenders.
-See Reviewer D for impact of failures in probation and parole on incarcerated populations.)
+(See Reviewer C p.1 on the impact of limited alternative responses to convicted offenders.
+See Reviewer D p.1 for impact of failures in probation and parole on incarcerated populations.
+See Reviewer B, p.2 for the impact of police practices on observed racial disparities.
+See Reviewer A p.1; Reviewer B p.2; and Reviewer D, p.2,3; for the specific impact of drug enforcement policies as well on racial disparities.)
 This is also true for important changes in police and prosecutorial practices: the more that police rely on alternatives to arrest and prosecution, and the more that prosecutors rely on alternatives to long prison sentences, the smaller the number of individuals who will be sentenced to prison time, but the larger the number of people who will find themselves under some kind of criminal justice restraint.